Assignment 2: Exploratory Data Analysis

 After selecting a topic and dataset – but prior to analysis – you should write down an initial set of at least three questions you'd like to investigate.

 Part 2: Exploratory Visual Analysis

-Next, you will perform an exploratory analysis of your dataset using a visualization tool such as Tableau.
+Next, you will perform an exploratory analysis of your dataset using a visualization tool such as Vega-Lite or Tableau.
 You should consider two different phases of exploration.

 In the first phase, you should seek to gain an overview of the shape & stucture of your dataset.
 What variables does the dataset contain?
 How are they distributed?
 Are there any notable data quality issues?
 Are there any surprising relationships among the variables?
-Be sure to also perform "sanity checks" for patterns you expect to see!
+Be sure to perform "sanity checks" for any patterns you expect the data to contain.